Vicki Michelle: Early life

 The eldest of four daughters, Michelle was born in Chigwell, Essex.
 Her father Joseph was a fish trader at Billingsgate Fish Market and her mother Shirley an actress.
 One of her sisters is the actress and writer Ann Michelle.
 While her parents were at work, they employed an au-pair girl to look after Michelle and her three sisters; the girl they employed was future Hollywood actress Elke Sommer.

-Michelle attended Knewnham Junior School in Wanstead and then West Hatch High School.
+Michelle attended Knewnham Junior School in Wanstead and then West Hatch Technical High School.
 After O-levels she stayed on at school to complete a secretarial course.
-Hoping to become a ballet dancer she joined the Aida Foster stage school.
+Hoping to become a ballet dancer, she joined the Aida Foster stage school.

 Acting career

 Michelle was given small television roles while still at stage school, the first being in Dixon of Dock Green.
 She followed this with an uncredited appearance dancing at a party in The Haunted House of Horror (1969), and a role in the play Play It Again, Sam with Dudley Moore in the West End from 1969 to 1970.
-Michelle then had three separate female-lead roles in three different episodes of Softly, Softly: Task Force and appeared as Terry Collier's girlfriend in Whatever Happened to the Likely Lads? in 1974.
+Michelle then had appeared in three different episodes of Softly, Softly: Task Force and also as Terry Collier's girlfriend in Whatever Happened to the Likely Lads? in 1974.
 She also had a starring role alongside her sister Ann in the horror film Virgin Witch (1972) before appearing with Joan Collins in Alfie Darling (1975), the sequel to Alfie (1966).
-Michelle then appeared in big-screen versions of popular English sitcoms The Likely Lads (1976) as a hitch-hiker with Penny Irving and George and Mildred (1980) as a girl in bed with the vicar.
+Michelle then appeared in big-screen versions of English sitcoms The Likely Lads (1976) as a hitch-hiker with Penny Irving and George and Mildred (1980) as a girl in bed with the vicar.
 She also appeared regularly in the 1970s children's BBC TV series Crackerjack.
 Throughout the 1970s and 1980s, Michelle worked as a glamour model and a pin-up model.